cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keys/generate.md

   Path to additional CA certificate for Redis' certificate validation.
   Empty by default.
+  If not specified, acra-keys uses value from `--tls_ca` flag.

 * `--redis_tls_client_cert=<filename>`

-  Path to AcraServer TLS certificate presented to Redis (AcraServer works as "client" when communicating with Redis).
+  Path to server TLS certificate presented to Redis.
   Empty by default.
+  If not specified, acra-keys uses value from `--tls_cert` flag.

 * `--redis_tls_client_key=<filename>`

   Path to private key of the TLS certificate presented to Redis.
   Empty by default.
+  If not specified, acra-keys uses value from `--tls_key` flag.

 * `--redis_tls_client_sni=<SNI>`